MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 This explainer will examine different techniques that could be developed to provide more control of the title bar area to developers while still protecting the rights of users to manage the app window.

-## Examples of title bar area customization on desktop apps
+## Examples of desktop apps customizing the title bar area

 The title bar area of desktop applications is customized in many popular applications.
 The title bar area refers to the space to the left or right of the window controls (minimize, maximize, close etc.) and often contains the title of the application.
 On Windows, this area can be customized by the developer and apps based on Electron often reclaim this title bar space for frequently used UI like a search box, profile icon, new message icon etc.